Ireland is home to over 30,000 castles. Say what?

 13. Ashford Castle, County Mayo

-Ashford Castle is a medieval and Victorian Ireland castle that was turned into a 5-star hotel over the years.
+Ashford Castle is a medieval and Victorian Ireland castle that was turned into a 5-star hotel over the years in County Mayo.
 Built in 1228 by the House of Burke, an Anglo-Norman family, ownership was later transferred to other rich Irish families.
 In the 19th century, the Guinness family, known for their accomplishments in brewing (Guinness beer anyone?) and other business, bought the estate and transformed it.
 It was later sold to Noel Huggard who made the castle a hotel.

 To check the rates for this castle hotel, click here.